wuladf/Span-Representation-based-Biomedical-Image-Understanding/README.md

-# SpanPubMedBert based Biomedical Image Understanding
+# SpanBERT based Biomedical Image Understanding
 ### Motivations
 We want to understand the text embedded in the biomedical figure to understand figure.
 The text embedded in the figure is hard to recognize due to the lack of a unified figure standard, the different figure types(gel, bar, microscope, etc.), as well as the low figure quality.